Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Repair Powder
       - Light
       - 30☼
-      - An alchemical powder able to swiftly mend most things.
+      - An alchemical powder with the ability to swiftly mend most things.
 Can be applied to a piece of equipment at any time for 1 Stamina, restoring 2 Durability or deterioration.

 Food
 ==========